BCharash/PraiasPortugal/docs/architecture.md

 User Interface
 ```

+The User Interface never communicates directly with external providers.

 ---

-# State
+# Application State

 The application maintains a small amount of shared state.

 Initially this consists of:

-- Selected Beach Complex
+- Active Beach Complex
+- Active Beach
+- Last Visited Beach
+- Home Beach
+- Startup Preference
 - Language
 - Units
 - User Preferences

-Additional state should only be introduced when necessary.
+Additional shared state should only be introduced when necessary.

+Application state represents the current condition of the application and provides the information required by User Interface widgets.

+---

+# User Interface Philosophy

+The Dashboard is the primary user experience.

+The application should normally open directly to useful environmental information rather than requiring navigation.

+Navigation, search, and exploration are secondary activities.

+The Dashboard is composed of independent Widgets.

+Widgets are responsible only for displaying information.

+Widgets receive updates through the Application Controller rather than communicating directly with one another.

+This architecture minimizes coupling while allowing the interface to evolve incrementally.

 ---